joeblew999/pb-stack/mod/_template/source-remote/README.md

 ## BUGS

+BUG: VAR variable does not override ENV variable .
+See this folder.

-BUG: VAR overrides are NOT working at all.
+BUG: VAR variable overrides are not working at all.
 See test01-vars folder.

-BUG: BUG: Does not pick up ENV variable from the parent folder.
+BUG: ENV variable from the parent folder not working.
 See test02-envs folder.

 ```sh